Bounded KRnet and its applications to density estimation and approximation: B-KRnet

 \section{B-KRnet}

 Similar to the regular KRnet, B-KRnet is a flow-based model, which can serve as a generic PDF model for both density estimation/approximation and sample generation for scientific computing problems.
 In this section, we define the structure of B-KRnet.
-Let $\Omega\subset\mathbb{R}^d$ be a compact set, $\bm{X}\in \Omega$ an unknown random vector associated with a given dataset, $\bm{Z}\in \Omega$ a simple reference random variable associated with a known PDF $p_{\bm{Z}}(\bm{z})$, e.g. uniform distribution on $[-1,1]$.
-Flow-based models aim to construct an invertible mapping $f:\bm{x}\to\bm{z}$.
+Let $\Omega\subset\mathbb{R}^d$ be a compact set.
+Let$\bm{X}\in \Omega$ be an unknown random vector associated with a given dataset, and let $\bm{Z}\in \Omega$ be a simple random variable with a known PDF $p_{\bm{Z}}(\bm{z})$, e.g. uniform distribution.
+Flow-based models aim to construct an invertible mapping $f:\bm{x}\, \mapsto\, \bm{z}$.
 Then the PDF of $\bm{X}=f^{-1}(\bm{Z})$ can be modeled by the change of variables,

+We refer to \(\bm{Z}\) as the base random variable, which is called prior in the setting of deep generative models.
+The corresponding PDF \(p_{\bm{Z}}(\cdot)\) is referred to as the base distribution in the context.
 Given observations of $\bm{X}$, the unknown invertible mapping can be learned via the maximum likelihood estimation.
 Flow-based models construct a complex invertible mapping by stacking a sequence of simple bijections, i.e.,

 where $f_{[i]}(\cdot)$ are based on shallow neural networks.
 The inverse and Jacobian determinant are given as

 where $\bm{x}_{[i-1]}$ indicates the immediate variables with $\bm{x}_{[0]}=\bm{x}, \bm{x}_{[L]}=\bm{z}.$ The inverse and Jacobi matrix of $f_{[i]}(\cdot)$ can be computed efficiently.